 Shortly after the film opened, Variety reported that Cruise had excessive control over the film and firm control of nearly every aspect of production and post-production, including re-writing the script and editing to his specifications, telling Kurtzman how to direct on set, and enlarging his role while downplaying Boutella's.
 Universal contractually guaranteed Cruise control of most aspects of the project, from script approval to post-production decisions.
 In a statement, Universal denied that Cruise had a negative influence on the production, "Tom approaches every project with a level of commitment and dedication that is unmatched by most working in our business today," the statement read.
 "He has been a true partner and creative collaborator, and his goal with any project he works on is to provide audiences with a truly cinematic

 movie going experience."
 Kurtzman said about the film in a 2019 interview that, "The Mummy wasn't what I wanted it to be.
 I'm no longer involved in that and have no idea what's going on with it.
 I look back on it now [and] what felt painful at the time ended up being an incredible blessing for me."

 THE MUMMY - UNDER DEVELOPMENT

-- The Mummy' is the sequel to 'Kulo-Luna.'
+- The Mummy' is the prequel to 'Kulo-Luna,'

 script is available to studios and actor's agents).
 The John Storm